UtkarshM-hub/bit/README.md

          bit add <filename>
   5. rm

-     remove files from staging area. currently only --cached flag is supported to select all the files
+     --cached is used to remove from just staging area

          bit rm --cached .

      to select single files

          bit rm --cached <filename>

+     to remove from both staging area and working directory use the following command

+         bit rm <filename>
   7. commit

      commit the files in staging area